 Naturally, the gods were worried as their positions were being threatened.

-Here, the demon-king though a kind and good king now, still aimed to rule the Heavens in place of the gods.
-How could that be allowed?
-What would the gods be without the Heavens?
+The demon-king in this story, though a kind and good king, still aimed to rule the Heavens in place of the gods.

 So it was that with trepidation, the gods sought to intervene in the demon-king’s latest endeavor to perform a powerful yagna (or sacrificial worship) that would give him dominion over the three worlds.